2187Nick/thinkscript/rising_value/README.md

 ## Stock Down and Call Value Up === Potential Bull Divergence.
 ```

-"O" indicates alert generated at open of candle
+"O" indicates alert generated at open of candle.

 "C" indicates the alert generated at close of candle.